What Happens If You Don’t Do Tummy Time?

 - Football hold or tummy down carrying

-In this position, place your one hand between the legs and under the tummy for carrying the baby down.
+In this position, place one hand between the legs and under the tummy for carrying the baby down.
 Use another hand for supporting the neck and head of the child.
 Keep the kid close to your body so that they can quickly be accustomed to this position.

 - Eye-Level Smiling